Strategies for Leading a Successful Global Team

 Joint research conducted in partnership with the Human Capital Institute surveyed senior HR professionals and measured the level of satisfaction that organizations have with the performance of their teams.
 Not surprisingly, 92 percent of respondents indicated that high-performing teams were key to organizational success.
 To our surprise, however, only 23 percent believed their teams were delivering on assigned tasks and hitting their targets.

 These shortcomings can be, in some instances, particularly pronounced when it comes to global teams, many of which work under the most difficult of conditions.

 The members of global teams are also, by necessity, constantly travelling.
 This means that many teams do not have the opportunity to meet face-to-face with each other, let alone with the president or CEO.
 That puts stress on lines of communication and very often leads to poor performance.

 If your global team is struggling, where would you start to put things right?
 I personally have four strategies I use to keep my global team pulling in the same direction.

 Over-communicate.
 I believe very strongly that you can never really communicate too much with your team.
-You need to be heard on important, pressing issues facing your organisation.
+You need to be heard on important, pressing issues facing your organization.
 You need to be available to your team to answer questions and clarify expectations.
-In short, you need to over-communicate with your team so they know exactly what they need to do to help the organisation thrive.
+In short, you need to over-communicate with your team so they know exactly what they need to do to help the organization thrive.

 Maintain close proximity.
 I believe it is incredibly important to do whatever I can to close the gap between me and my employees, wherever they are in the world.
 Some leaders in my position would rely heavily on remote technology to build relationships with their global teams.
 This is often done for cost control.
 For my part, I deeply believe in the power of proximity.